-Carlos’ career spans 25+ years being of service to SMEs in emerging markets.
-Communicating and conducting interpersonal relationships with senior government officials, bankers, corporate executives, village elders and tribal leaders is a key strength that supports his work performance.
+Carlos’ career spans 30+ years being of service mainly in developing countries.
+Communicating and conducting interpersonal relationships with senior government officials, bankers, corporate executives, village elders and others are key strengths that support his professional performance.

-In the last 4 years Carlos has used his skills and experience to become engaged in curriculum development, course design, selection of teaching methodologies and teaching business administration courses at Selkirk College, in beautiful British Columbia, Canada.
+Working across different cultures in that time, Carlos also developed skills and expertise in problem solving and in leadership and teamwork.
+In the last 4 years he utilized his skills and experience in curriculum development, designing courses for the use of the latest educational technologies while teaching business administration courses at Selkirk College, in beautiful British Columbia, Canada.

 Click here to learn more